-This extensive review will give you a thorough overview of this venerable company and preview their policies so you can decide if Penn Mutual is the company for you.
+This extensive review will give you a thorough overview of this venerable company and preview its policies so you can decide if this is the company for you.

 Take control of your future today.
 Click above for a FREE life insurance quote.

-Third-party ratings offer a snapshot of Penn Mutual’s financial strength, predicted stability, and the quality of its customer service.
+Third-party ratings offer a snapshot of the insurer’s financial strength, predicted stability, and the quality of its customer service.

 Additionally, A.M.
-Best has awarded Penn Mutual a Superior rating in its Long-Term Issuer Credit Rating since 2004, which attests to a stable outlook for the foreseeable future.
+Best has awarded the company a Superior rating in its Long-Term Issuer Credit Rating since 2004, which attests to a stable outlook for the foreseeable future.

 Better Business Bureau (BBB)

 The Better Business Bureau (BBB) assigns ratings from A + to F, with A + being the highest based on its analysis of information it receives directly from the business and customers who contact them.
 Penn Mutual consistently scores within the BBB’s highest range, currently an A -.

 The first credit rating agency in the United States, Moody’s provides credit scores for corporations based on a cross-analysis of factors such as previous performance.

 The company scores an Aa3, the fourth-highest possible rating with Moody’s, illustrating Penn Mutual’s high quality and low credit risk.
 The insurer’s rating with Moody’s has remained steady throughout the last decade and before, even though the financial crisis of 2008.

 Standard & Poor’s (S&P) is a leading stock index provider (S&P 500) and one of the original big three credit agencies in the United States.
 Their scale ranges from AAA at the highest end to D at the lowest.